tyqin97/UltrasonicSensorRPI_EmailTriggering/README.md

 </p>

 The Trigger and Echo Pin will be placed on GPIO7 and GPIO11 accordingly

 ```
 # Define GPIO Pin location
 PIN_TRIGGER = 7
 PIN_ECHO = 11
 ```

+The setup has done, you should be able to run the codes without any major error.

+You can now try and play with other microcontrollers or add on some new features to make it more interesting.

+Good Luck and Have Fun Coding Whole Day Everyday! ☕

 ### Try it now! 💥